This plant has a mild fragrance

 Allium schoenoprasum is commonly known by the name Chives.
-This plant is a low-growing onion-like species in the Amaryllidaceae family.
-It produces long slender grass-like foliage and decorative purple flowers.
-The green stems are hollow and tubular.
+It is a low-growing onion-like plant from the Amaryllidaceae family.
+It grows from a bulb and will come back year after year.
+Chives are low-maintenance, high-yielding, versatile and easy to grow.
 Clumps of well-established plants can be divided every 2-3 years.
-Chives are low-maintenance, high-yielding, versatile and easy to grow.
-The pretty flowers are edible and make attractive edging and flower arrangements.
+It produces long slender grass-like foliage and decorative, bell-shaped purple flowers.
+The green stems are hollow and tubular, with a pungent onion-like smell.
+The pretty flowers are also edible and make attractive edging and flower arrangements.
 They make good container plants, provided they receive enough sun.
+This species is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/ or pollen.
+A great choice for encouraging pollinating insect wildlife into your garden!

 Harvest leaves throughout the year.
 Cut leaves down to the base from the outside of the plant first, but don't harvest all at once.
 Though if you do, it will grow back next season.